 Selected laboratory exercises paralleling the topics in BIOL 2117.
 The laboratory exercises for this course include microbial diversity, microbial cell biology, microbial genetics, interactions and impact of microorganisms and humans, and microorganisms and human disease.

-Pre-requisites: BIOL 2113 and BIOL 2113L OR BIOL 1111 and BIOL 1111L Co-requisites: All Required BIOL 2117 - Introductory Microbiology
+Pre-requisites: BIOL 2113 and BIOL 2113L OR BIOL 1111 and BIOL 1111L

+BIOL 2117 - Introductory Microbiology